mconf/docs-org/_posts/2017-07-30-mconf-web-configuration.md

 You can also take a look at the examples in our repository:

-* [Default example](https://github.com/mconf/mconf-web/blob/v2.0.x/config/database.yml.example): Uses MySQL for all environments (recommended);
+* [Default example](https://github.com/mconf/mconf-web/blob/v2.0.0/config/database.yml.example): Uses MySQL for all environments (recommended);
-* [SQLite3 example](https://github.com/mconf/mconf-web/blob/v2.0.x/config/database.yml.sqlite.example): Example on how to use SQLite3.
+* [SQLite3 example](https://github.com/mconf/mconf-web/blob/v2.0.0/config/database.yml.sqlite.example): Example on how to use SQLite3.

 ### Configuring the application (setup_conf.yml)

 This file contains two sections, one with configurations that are loaded at every application startup and other that is used only once when the database is created.
-For the latter, you configure everything in it later on using [[Mconf-Web's management page|Configuring-the-Website]].

 Remember to keep the file indented and formatted as it is.
 Its format and structure have semantic meaning, so you shouldn't change them.
 Some of the parameters in this file are mandatory for the application to behave properly, so the application needs to be able to read it at startup.

 Read the comments in the example file (`config/setup_conf.yml.example`).
 If you don't understand what some of the attributes are used for, don't set them.
 Setting only the attributes defined in the example file is enough, you can then edit the rest of the configurations in the website interface.

-For more information about the available configuration attributes, see [[Mconf-Web's management page|Configuring-the-Website]].